halogen487/cupid/README.md

 # cupid
 Simple website full of filler text.
 There's a form you can fill in and it saves it in a SQLite database.

+# Disclamer
+This project is a <b>joke</b> and is not inteded to be taken seriously.
+We do not intend to offend anyone and made this last minute just for fun.

 - [Trello](https://trello.com/invite/b/cXxR1x4s/4da56287093b657b20f617dff884614c/todo)